I just came from the first of two IEP meetings scheduled for this week. I don’t really have anything to say about it right now.

 Today I stopped.
 I stopped even though I was busy, I stopped even though I don’t usually stop all alone at places like that because…well, I’m easily scared, I’m always assessing risk, I play it safe.
 That might sound silly to you, but it’s an ongoing, heavy theme for me.
 Today was different.
 Today wouldn’t wait.
 I didn’t make it far on the trail because I got scared, but I stopped, I tried, and I did sit by the water for awhile.
 Time is limited, and for a brief moment, the fears or worries – among other things – that typically keep me from BEING STILL, from LIVING in the present, fell away because I denied their place in my life.
 I want to build on that.

-I’ve been reminded – again – that I can’t have life without dying to some of my default ways of navigating this world.
-They may have worked at some point, but they don’t anymore.
-I don’t know why it has to be this way, but Sunday cannot come before Friday, and it can’t come before the messiness, the hopelessness, the work to do in between.
+I don’t know why it has to be this way, but Sunday will not come before Friday, and it will not come before the messiness, the hopelessness, the work to do in between.
 I think it sucks, and it’s one of the first things I’m going to ask about if I ever see the face of God.

 In the meantime, I want to live.